Blockades block liberation

 • Blockades are reactive rather than proactive.
 By reacting, they confirm what they are reacting to.
 In Gandhi’s more famous civil disobedience, it was instead the police who became reactive and tried to prevent liberation.
 Alternatively, the police become passive, as during the first salt march, when they allowed the salt extraction.
 In this ingenious way, Gandhi elegantly reverses the expected roles.
 Who is the actor?
 Who is the subject of democracy?
 Who governs?
 Who performs political transformation?
 With their “No-you-can’t-do-that!” police officers and prosecutors become protesters, they point to the liberation as the subject.
 Nonviolence reigns instead of protesting and reacting.
 Nonviolence here becomes an actor instead of an obstacle.
 In this way, civil disobedience might tempt police and prosecutors to become the protest movement, those who want to stop and say no!
 However, the blockade makes the same mistake as the colonial police who tried to obstruct Gandhi and the independence movement, it reduces itself to an obstacle, a negation.

 • The blockade recreates this modern version of power politics trying to win against one’s opponent.
-Democracy is transformed into a game and competition.
+Democracy is transformed into a competition.
+The power game of blockades enforces prestige, where one side must win and the other loses.

-• The power game of blockades enforces prestige and competition, where one side must win and the other loses.
-Blockades invite a loss into the struggle.
+• Blockades invite a loss into the struggle.
 To counteract the built-in frustration, blockaders create temporary partial victories.
 The partial victory is measured in how long the loss can be postponed.
 “Oh amazing, we blocked the company for three days!”
 “Whoa, there were a thousand of us blocking!
 Much more than last time!”

 • Blockades become a measurement of strength that recreates the neoliberal ideal: value should be measured.
 Blockades therefore performatively realize the neoliberal society of measurement.